neilg63/spreadsheet_to_json/README.md

 - **0.1.2** All public error types now use the GenericError error type

 ## Examples

+The main implementation is my unpublished [Spreadsheet to JSON CLI](https://github.com/neilg63/spreadsheet_to_json_cli) crate,

 ### Simple immediate parsing.
 This must be called in an async function.
 ```rust